- 1 Installing Python on Windows

 This virtual environment has 3 packages installed.
 It is important to note that once the virtual environment is active you can invoke pip either using

 pip3.
-This is true for Window, Ubuntu as well as Mac.
+This is true for Window, Ubuntu as well as Mac OS.

-To deactivate virtual environment issue the following command.
+To deactivate virtual environment type the following command:

 This command is same for Windows, Ubuntu, and Mac.
 Now we are out of the virtual environment.
 Run

 pip3 list command again, but this time it will show you all the system-wide packages installed on your system.